Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_general_values/pre_B.md

 - What are the most important values you try to uphold every day?
 - At the end of your life, how would you hope people describe who you are?

-## Why it helps
+## Why we’re asking you to do this

-Bringing your core values to mind can help you enter the discussion with a clearer sense of who you are and what matters most to you.
+Reflecting on your personal values can help you decide how you want to approach the conversation and what principles you want to uphold as you talk.

 ## What to expect